 Working as an ICU nurse is a very serious business.
 It requires a very understanding mind, quick thinking, fast reflexes and the proper skills for the job.

 ICU nurses take care of the most critical patients and the most fragile patients who hang on life by a thread.
-Most of these patients are intubated, ventilated and on life-sustaining medications.
+Most of these patients are intubated, ventilated and life-sustaining medications.
 ICU nurses need to be able to know when to act properly and recognize signs whenever patients are getting worse by the moment and should know how to act swiftly on them.

 Crystal Gustafson, an ICU veteran, loved to work in the ICU.
 He said, “For me, the ICU was the only place where I could learn most deeply about human anatomy, how the body works, and how everything comes together.”

 Starting her ICU days, Gustafson felt the great pressure that came with her work.
 She had to learn how to juggle her time in the ICU.
-“It was crazy in the beginning with so much to do; there were so many alcoholics and drug addicts that I had to treat,” said Gustafson.
+“It was crazy at the beginning with so much to do; there were so many alcoholics and drug addicts that I had to treat,” said Gustafson.
 “But then I learned that with anything that goes wrong in the hospital, you’re not alone and you’re able to get through it with the support of the team.”

 What is an ER Nurse?